gdemeester3112/Lab_Report_3/LabReport3.md

 ![Image](GPT3.png)

-> I used 3 different commands, -r, -c, -v and also used a word to search for a pattern
+> I used 3 different commands, grep -r,grep -c,grep -v and also used a word to search for a pattern

-## This is what I did for -r
+## This is what I did for grep -r

 ![Image](rterrorist.png)